dhemery/cwd.dhemery.com/site/posts/2010-12-one-small-thing.md

 ---
-category:  Leading
+title: One Small Thing
 date: 2010/12/13 12:55:26
 tags:
 - coaching
+- leading
 - relating
 - training
-title: One Small Thing
-comments: true
-published: true
-layout: post

 ---

 <p>At the end of a workshop in 1997, I offered a clichéd end-of-training activity: "How will you use what you've learned in this workshop?
 Write that down."
 A few people started to write.
 More people looked uncomfortable.
 More than half seemed to check out mentally, and two began to check out physically, gathering their belongings to leave.</p>